 No amount of cushions or position adjustments will help you feel comfortable if you don't have the right chair in the first place.
 The one you choose will depend on your personal preferences, but if you want to go for one the first chairs made with a health-conscious design (and you'd rather your chair and desk brand match), that's the HermanMiller Mirra2.
 Deemed 'as responsive as your shadow', it adapts to your form when you sit down – you can't ask for more than that.

-For a range of chair options (at all price points), head over to our pick of the very best office chairs around right now.
+For a range of chair options (at all price points), head over to our pick of the very best office chairs around right now, or the best office chairs for back pain if you're concerned about your posture.

 03. Store your stuff right